 - Sausages: As with steak, the entire cooking surface is covered.
 Fiona cooks the sausages with the hood closed.
-This also assesses the hotplate's ability to reach and maintain high temperature and control flare-ups, which are a particular challenge when cooking sausages, due to their higher fat content.
+This also assesses the hotplate's ability to reach and maintain a high temperature and control flare-ups, which are a particular challenge when cooking sausages due to their higher fat content.

-- Roast whole chicken: She roasts a chicken by placing it on a baking tray in the centre of the plates with the outside burners on medium heat.
+- Whole roast chicken: She roasts a chicken by placing it on a baking tray in the centre of the plates with the outside burners on medium heat.
 The hood is down and the chicken is turned only once.
 This assesses the performance at moderate temperatures over a long period.

-- Marinated wings: She cooks marinated wings directly on the hotplate and turn them once.
+- Marinated chicken wings: She cooks marinated wings directly on the hotplate and turns them once.
 The wings need a low temperature so the marinade doesn't burn.
 Cooking this way is comparable to cooking in an oven.